 “My lord and lady,” said the priest, bowing with his face down before them.
 “We heard rumors of a plot to attack the palace.
 That’s why we locked you away.
 We wanted to protect you!”

 Siri looked at the man, then glanced at Susebron.
-He rubbed his chin in thought.
-They both recognized this man as actually one of his priests, rather than an imposter.
-They’d only been able to determine that for certain with three men.
+The God King rubbed his chin in thought.
+They both recognized this man as one of his actual priests, rather than an imposter.
+They’d only been able to determine that for certain with a handful of priests men.

 They locked the others away, sending for the city guard to come in and start cleaning up the wreckage of the palace.
 The breeze blew Siri’s hair--red, to show her displeasure--as they stood atop the palace.